 15.5 Given the relatively high proportion of elderly people in the Borough, it is important that a sufficient proportion of new housing makes appropriate provision for people with mobility issues.
 Part 7 of the policy addresses this matter.
+As a general principle, the Council will also be supportive of the provision of dementia-friendly housing, supported living and other forms of homes for the elderly people.

 - 15.6 Self-build and custom-build dwellings can help to meet the needs of local people who have expressed interest in this form of development via the Council's Register.
 They can also provide a boost to small-scale local housebuilders and add to the variety of housing provision.
-Part 8 of the policy is intended to help in these regards. - 15.7 The 'Nottingham Core Viability Update Study' (September 2013), which updates the 'Nottingham Core Affordable Housing Viability Assessment' (October 2009), indicates that the percentage figures used in the policy are likely to be appropriate.

-- 15.9 Broxtowe's 'Corporate Plan 2016-2020' defines one of the Council's five 'priorities' as being: "A good quality affordable home for all residents of Broxtowe". - 15.10 Broxtowe's 'Housing Strategy 2015-2020' notes that the Borough contains a higher proportion of older people than the national average.
+Part 8 of the policy is intended to help in these regards. - 15.7 The 'Nottingham Core Viability Update Study' (September 2013), which updates the 'Nottingham Core Affordable Housing Viability Assessment' (October 2009), indicates that the percentage figures used in the policy are likely to be appropriate. - 15.8 The Aligned Core Strategy 'Housing Background Paper' (June 2012) and its 'Addendum' (May 2013) refer to potential levels of net affordable housing need per annum (taken from the 'Nottingham Core Strategic Housing Market Assessment Needs Updates' of 2009 and 2012) of 445 and 535 respectively.
+They also note that: "Evidence clearly indicates that achieving this level of provision through the planning system is unviable". - 15.9 Broxtowe's 'Corporate Plan 2016-2020' defines one of the Council's five 'priorities' as being: "A good quality affordable home for all residents of Broxtowe". - 15.10 Broxtowe's 'Housing Strategy 2015-2020' notes that the Borough contains a higher proportion of older people than the national average.
 It also notes the importance of achieving "the highest possible delivery of new affordable homes".